SrijanBadhya/Debsoc/Running the PES Debsoc.md

 Spectating should be counted as interest even for regular recruitments, because people are investing their time and exercising their debate muscle.
 Heck, even walking down to the basement is an indicator of interest.
 Every year there are people initially anxious about speaking in front of strangers. **Let them know** that spectating is an option, instead of them having to build up the courage to ask you if they can spectate.
 A lot of spectators do get converted into debaters, and these people would have been missed out on if they only had the option to debate or not.

-Why causes the need of informal recruitments?

-- Informal recruitments, also known as lateral entry, is the entry of people into the debate society even after official recruitments have concluded.
+Informal recruitments, also known as lateral entry, is the entry of people into the debate society even after official recruitments have concluded.
 With round 1, round 2, round 3, and usually the exams of seniors almost immediately after that, recruitments usually conclude right at the end of the shared odd semester semester (the portion that's shared between seniors and the first sem of juniors).

+What causes the need of informal recruitments?

 - A lot of people might not have heard of the debsoc at the start of recruitments, or even if they have, they may not have felt that it was a good club worth pursuing.
 They may have been too wrapped up with the start of college and now have clarity on how they want to pursue clubs.
+- Most such people get interested in the deb
-If these people are made to wait until the next year, it might be too late to hook them into debating (because
+- If these people are made to wait until the next year, it might be too late to hook them into debating (because a majority of freshers drop out of the club when the academic grind steepens in the 3rd sem.)
+-

 What are the benefits of informal recruitments?